Emerging Leaders Program | Veterinarians Without Borders

 ELP volunteer placements are fully funded, thanks to the generous support of Global Affairs Canada!

-The 2025 ELP application is now open.
-Application Deadline is October 23rd, 2024
+NOTE: The 2025 ELP application is now open!
+Application deadline has been extended to October 30th, 2024.

 Program Details: